rescript-association/genType/README.md

 The output of `genType` can be configured by using one of 3 back-ends: `untyped` to generate wrappers in vanilla JS, `typescript` to generate [TypeScript](https://www.typescriptlang.org/), and `flow` to generate JS with [Flow](https://flow.org/en/) type annotations.

-### Work in progress, only for early adopters.
+[Here is a video illustrating the conversion of a ReasonReact component.](https://youtu.be/EV12EbxCPjM) [![IMAGE ALT TEXT HERE](assets/genTypeDemo.png)](https://youtu.be/EV12EbxCPjM)

+# Project status.
+See [Changes.md](Changes.md) for a complete list of features, fixes, and changes for each release.

+> **Disclaimer:** While most of the feature set is complete, the project is still growing and changing based on feedback.
 It is possible that the workflow will change in future.

----

-Wrappers to export ReasonReact components to JavaScript are generated when the annotation `[@genType] let make ...` is added to the component definition.

-[Here is a video illustrating the conversion of a ReasonReact component.](https://youtu.be/EV12EbxCPjM) [![IMAGE ALT TEXT HERE](assets/genTypeDemo.png)](https://youtu.be/EV12EbxCPjM)

-# What's new.
-See [Changes.md](Changes.md) for a complete list of changes per release.

 # Download genType from Prebuilt Releases